Why We Exist

 Suicide is the second leading cause of death among young adults ages 25-34 and depression is the leading cause of suicide.
 Depression is a major symptom of heartbreak.

 According to the World Health Organization, Depression is the number one disability worldwide.
 That said, our non-profit serves an international audience, bringing people together, providing a space that allows us to experience connection, community, and catharsis in the process of processing our pain into purpose through creative journaling.
-We are a collective of Journal-Artists who fuse the discipline of journaling with the craft of a journalist for the literary fictionalization of our personal journey.

 We believe that social isolation comes from depression, and depression comes from suppressed expression.